Washington State Horse Park

 - No smoking near vegetation, stalls, arenas, or in any building.
 All smoking material is to be fully extinguished and disposed in nonflammable containers, not in trash cans.

 - All dogs must be on a leash while on Park property; please pick up after your dog and keep it under control.

 - All dogs must be on leash while on the trails - dogs can scare horses, injure or kill wildlife, and be injured or killed by predators.

 - Do not dig into or otherwise materially alter arena footing.

 - Any information or material affixed to the stalls must be removable and secured in such a way as to not cause damage.

 HEALTH AND SAFETY RULES

-2. Emergency Medical Technician(s) are required to be on site for certain organized activities, as agreed in advance with event sponsors.
+- Emergency Medical Technician(s) are required to be on site for certain organized activities, as agreed in advance with the EVENT SPONSOR.

-5. Horse Park, in cooperation with any event sponsor, may remove dangerous, disruptive or unlawful persons from Horse Park property; request the assistance of law enforcement officers in removal of such persons or in resolving other problematic situations, and request the assistance of emergency medical personnel, veterinarians or law enforcement officers to address any issues that come to the attention of the Horse Park.
+- Horse Park, in cooperation with EVENT SPONSOR, may remove dangerous, disruptive or unlawful persons from Horse Park property; request the assistance of law enforcement officers in removal of such persons or in resolving other problematic situations, and request the assistance of emergency medical personnel, veterinarians or law enforcement officers to address any issues that come to the attention of the Horse Park.

 VEHICLES & PARKING RULES